perfanalytics/pose2sim/README.md

 > _**Cameras need to be synchronized, so that 2D points correspond to the same position across cameras.**_\
 ***N.B.:** Skip this step if your cameras are already synchronized.*

+Open an Anaconda prompt or a terminal in a `Session`, `Participant`, or `Trial` folder.\
+Type `ipython`.

 ``` python
 from Pose2Sim import Pose2Sim
 Pose2Sim.synchronization()
 ```

 Reference camera (usally cam1) should start record at last between whole cameras.\
-Set fps, id_kpt, weight_kpt, reset_sync in Config.toml.\

 **How to get perfect sync point**
-1. Set cameras position where they can see person wrist clearly.
+1. Set cameras position where they can see `id_kpt` (default: `RWrist`) clearly.
 2. Press record button, and what pressed last time to be reference camera.
 3. Walk to proper location( See 1 ).
 4. Raise your hands.
 5. Downward your hand fastly.

+Check printed output.
+If results are not satisfying, try and release the constraints in the [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/S00_Demo_Session/Config.toml) file.

 Alternatively, use a flashlight or a clap to synchronize them.
 GoPro cameras can also be synchronized with a timecode, by GPS (outdoors) or with a remote control (slightly less reliable).

 </br>

 ## Camera calibration
 > _**Calculate camera intrinsic properties and extrinsic locations and positions.\
-> Convert a preexisting calibration file, or calculate intrinsic and extrinsic parameters from scratch.**_ \
+> Convert a preexisting calibration file, or calculate intrinsic and extrinsic parameters from scratch.**_

 Open an Anaconda prompt or a terminal in a `Session`, `Participant`, or `Trial` folder.\
 Type `ipython`.